-- is being trained or handled by a member of the judge’s family
+- Is being trained or handled by a member of the official’s family

-- has been bought or sold by the judge either as owner or agent,
+- has been bought or sold by an official either as owner or agent

 - has been bred or is owned in whole or part by the official or by a member of the official's family, or business partner in an Arab horse business venture

-- has been leased by the judge, at any time
+- has been leased by the official, at any time

-- has been regularly trained, examined or treated by the judge in a professional capacity,
+- has been regularly trained, examined or treated by the official in a professional capacity

 - is the subject of an on-going negotiation to buy or lease, or a provisional purchase condition to which the official is a party.

-i) if the official with the conflict of interest is a judge or a probationer judge
+i) if the official with the conflict of interests is a judge or probationer judge,

-- the judge or probationer judge will suspend his/her duties for the duration of the class and respective championship
+- the judge or probationer judge will suspend his/her duties for the duration of the class and the championship where the conflict exists

-- a published reserve judge or another judge from the judges panel may be used for the class and respective championship
+- a published reserve judge or another judge from the judges’ panel may be used for the class and the championship where the conflict exists

 - a member of the acting DC